barty777/barty777.github.io/_posts/2017-02-03-lektire-app.markdown

 </div>

-In every summary you should find the book genre, motives, theme, plot time and location, and of course the content summary.
+In every summary you should find the book genre, motives, theme, plot time and place, and of course the content summary.
 The nice thing about the app is that all of the **content is baked into the app** itself so there is no need to download anything additional.
 Once you have downloaded the app, the whole content is offline and you can read without worrying about the internet